 Then the sun came out and all was forgiven.

 I warn you it is hilly.
 But hills mean views.
 Great ones.
-Lisbon is a little like Venice (with less water) in the sense that must mooch without a map as you will undoubtedly stumble across something pretty.
+Lisbon is a little like Venice (with less water, more hills) in the sense that one must mooch without a map as you will undoubtedly stumble across something pretty.
 There’s also plenty of architecture in the centre to enjoy – the Santa Justa lift, Bairro Alto, the wide shopping streets.

 2. Enjoy a pastel de nata

 Or 10.
 Specifically at Pasteis de Belem.
 Delicious – perfect for elevenses.
 The café in Belem is the home of these tarts.

 This was the only advice I had been given before going and it was spot on.
 Pastel de nata are a local custard tart and they are divine – both the filling and the pastry.
 Fresh and warm out of the oven with a latté.
 Happily this isn’t like a Laduree in Paris debacle – the cafe seats 400 and service is slick and friendly and the prices low.

 Belem is also a pretty little bit of the city.
 There is more to see than just what you eat.
 The Belem Tower, connected to the mainland by a little walk way is worth an ogle.
 As is the Jeronimos Monastery and a pilgrimage monument.

 I find trams a little eerie.
 Or perhaps fascinating, as we don’t really have them in the UK.
 I’m very taken by the funicular version that trundles up and down the steepest couple of hills in the city.
 The famous one is the Elevador da Gloria in Bairro Alto.
 The climb to the top (if you don’t catch a ride) rewards you with a spectacular view of the city from Miradouro do Sao Pedro de Alcantara.
 There’s a lesser known one that we stumbled on quite by chance – Elevador da Bica.
 Far steeper and with an excellent view down the tram tracks and across the river.